alessioborgi/Z-SASLM/README.md

 ## License 📄

-This project is licensed under the MIT License.
+This project is licensed under the CC0-1.0 License.
 See the [LICENSE](LICENSE) file for details.

 ---